xmeshlab/xonefi-android/README.md

 The component takes in the following props :
  OnPressFunction : The function to call when the button is pressed

+**WithMainBg.tsx**\
+This is the component responsible for the background Image displayed throughout our application

 # Screens